nestjs/docs.nestjs.com/content/techniques/logger.md

 export class LoggerModule {}
 ```

-Once `LoggerModule` is imported anywhere, the framework will take charge of creating an instance of your logger.
-Now, to use the same instance of a logger across the whole app, including bootstrapping and error handling stuff, use following construction:
+Assuming you want to use `MyLogger` throughout the application, you'll import `LoggerModule` in at least one module, and Nest will take care of instantiating it.
+Then, to tell Nest to use the same instance of `MyLogger` across the whole app, including bootstrapping and error handling, use the following construction:

 ```typescript
 const app = await NestFactory.create(ApplicationModule, {